nwhetsell/csound-api/README.md

 The easiest way to install Boost is probably through [Homebrew](http://brew.sh).
 To install Homebrew, follow the instructions at [brew.sh](http://brew.sh).
 Then, run `brew install boost` in a Terminal.

-If you aren’t able to build Csound from its [source code](https://github.com/csound/csound), the most reliable way to install Csound so that you can build csound-api is to run an installer in a disk image you can download from https://sourceforge.net/projects/csound/files/csound6/.
+If you aren’t able to build Csound from its [source code](https://github.com/csound/csound), the most reliable way to install Csound so that you can build csound-api is to run an installer in a disk image you can download from https://github.com/csound/csound/releases (scroll until you find the Downloads section).
 When you double-click the installer in the disk image, OS&nbsp;X may not allow the installer to run because it’s from an unidentified developer.
 To run the installer after this happens, open System Preferences, choose Security & Privacy, and click Open Anyway in the bottom half of the window.

 After you install Csound using the disk image, you must create a symbolic link to Csound’s headers in /usr/local/include.
 To do this, open a Terminal and run